richardschoen/MonoOniLibrary/README.md

 **DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
 All IFS log files get created in the /tmp/mono directory.

+# Using the MONO2 CL command to call a .Net console or other application

+The following example calls a program named: Sample1.exe from the /mydotnet directory and passes the program 2 parameters all in a single parameter field delimited by double quotes via the MONO2 CL command.
+See the MONO command if you want to pass each parameter individually without specifying double quotes.
+More of a preference thing.

+The following example calls a program named: Sample1.exe from the /mydotnet directory and passes the program 2 parameters.

+MONO2 WORKDIR('/mydotnet')
+     EXEFILE(Sample1.exe)
+     ARGS('"Parm1 value" "Parm 2 value"')
+     OUTFILE(MONOSTDOUT)
+     MONOPATH('/QOpenSys/pkgs/bin')
+     DSPSTDOUT(*NO)
+     LOGSTDOUT(*YES)
+     PRTSTDOUT(*NO)
+     DLTSTDOUT(*YES)

+# MONO2 command parms

+**WORKDIR** - The IFS location for the .Net program you want to call.

+**EXEFILE** - The .Net program you want to call.

+**ARGS** - Command line parameters.
+A single command line string where each parameter is delimited by double quotes.
+Double quotes are automatically removed by the .Net program when it processes the arguments.
+Ex: **'"My Parm Value1" "My Parm Value2"'** Notice the entire command line value is surrounded by single quotes and each parm is delimited with double quotes.

+**OUTFILE** - The output file which will receive STDOUT lokking feedback.

+**MONOPATH** - This is the location of the Mono binary executable.
+The mono executable runs your .Net program code.
+Specify **/QOpenSys/pkgs/bin** if you loaded Mono via the Yum repository.
+(Default) Specify **/opt/mono/bin** if you loaded Mono via the save file from the following link: https://github.com/MonoOni/binarydist

+**DSPSTDOUT** - Display the outfile contents.
+Nice when debigging.

+**LOGSTDOUT** - Place STDOUT log entries into the current jobs job log.
+Use this if you want the log info in the IBM i joblog.

+**PRTSTDOUT** - Print STDOUT to a spool file.
+Use this if you want a spool file of the log output.

+**DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
+All IFS log files get created in the /tmp/mono directory.